 The Martu were granted native title to 136,000 square kilometres of their country in 2002 – the largest native title determination in Australian history at the time.
 The Birriliburu Indigenous Protected Area (IPA) was declared in April 2013.
 The Martu then established an Indigenous ranger program employing locals from Wiluna and surrounding areas.

 The rangers lead a number of land management activities in the Birriliburu IPA, including reinstating traditional fire patterns, threatened species monitoring and baseline fauna surveys.

 Bush Heritage has been proudly supporting the Birriliburu ranger team since 2013, using 'two-way' learning with both traditional skills and science, particularly with regards to fire ecology.
 The partnership has provided an opportunity for cross‑cultural exchange and better outcomes for the people and their land.

-In 2015 June, Bush Heritage CEO Gerard O'Neill, along with board members Chris Grubb and Nick Burton Taylor visited Birriliburu country to formalise our partnership for a further three years.
-This will see Bush Heritage provide funds for equipment, project resourcing and ranger wages, and the continued support of our regional ecologist Dr Vanessa Westcott, who works closely with the rangers.
+Our work together has seen Bush Heritage provide funds for equipment, project resourcing and ranger wages, and the continued support of our regional ecologist to work closely with the rangers.

-Central Desert Land and Community are also key partners and are working with Bush to establish a science and monitoring program with a focus on fire management, feral animals, threatened species and bush tucker.
-This initiative is already well underway and is being led by Dr Westcott.
+Central Desert Land and Community are also key partners and are working with us to establish a science and monitoring program with a focus on fire management, feral animals, threatened species and bush tucker.
+This initiative is already well underway.

 Embracing traditional knowledge